 IBCA supports the continuation and expansion of direct marketed Indiana beef.

-IBCA supports the development of an infrastructure that will allow a small to mid-size Indiana beef producer to effectively and efficiently use the by-products from by-product plants.
+IBCA supports the development of an infrastructure that will allow a small to mid-size Indiana beef producers to effectively and efficiently use by-products..

 IBCA supports the re-instatement of meat inspection funding at the level prior to budget cuts incurred in 2010.